 - Purpose: Informational signs such as traffic signs, for which there is a commonly understood convention, are to be designed and installed in accordance with the appropriate convention. - Design: A uniform signage program and sign design for vehicular traffic and car and bike parking were reviewed and approved by the Campus Planning Committee at its August 6, 1998 meeting and modified at its July 11, 2012 meeting to incorporate a smoke/tobacco free university message (see photos below and refer to meeting records for additional information).
 The designs of individual signs that meet this standard do not require review.
-CPRE is responsible for reviewing sign proposals to determine if standards for the overall sign design (material, size, shape, color, information conveyed, etc.) have been met.
-Specific content will be determined by Parking and Transportation.
-University Relations is responsible for establishing typography and logos.
-Refer to the Implementation section on page 1, which describes the requirement for a consistent and comprehensive implementation approach when changes are proposed. - Placement: Individual signs that are part of this uniform signage program do not require review. - Production/Installation: All traffic and parking signs shall be designed by University Relations (Design and Editing Services) and produced and installed by Parking and Transportation.
+Campus Planning is responsible for reviewing sign proposals to determine if standards for the overall sign design (material, size, shape, color, information conveyed, etc.) have been met.
+Specific content will be determined by Transportation Services.
+University Communications is responsible for establishing typography and logos.
+Refer to the Implementation approach when changes are proposed. - Placement: Individual signs that are part of this uniform signage program do not require review. - Production/Installation: All traffic and parking signs shall be designed by University Communications (Design and Editing Services) and produced and installed by Transportation Services.
 Refer to the Implementation section on page 1.